matthew-pm/pmdt-practical/README.md

 <!-- TODO -->

 ### Assignment
-Your task is to design **Variant B** of a the Minicart component for a theoretical A/B test. **Variant A**, the control design, is provided in an XD file: [`pmdt-ux/minicart.xd`](./pmdt-ux/minicart.xd).
+Your task is to design **Variant B** of the Minicart component for a theoretical A/B test. **Variant A**, the control design, is provided in an XD file: [`pmdt-ux/minicart.xd`](./pmdt-ux/minicart.xd).
+The XD file can also be [viewed on the web](#TODO).
 Variant A is also the existing implementation on the Peter Millar website.

 **Note:** the Minicart and the Cart page are two separate entities.
 The Minicart is essentially a condensed version of the Cart page.
 Making changes to the Cart page is not part of this A/B test.

 Assume the following statements are true:

 - Our customers typically only purchase 1–2 items before checking out.
-- Customers who add 3+ items to their cart, typically never end up checking out.
+- Customers who add 3+ items to their cart typically never end up checking out.
 - Peter Millar is a "Luxury Men's Fashion" brand.
 - Peter Millar uses the text "Bag" or "Shopping Bag" when referencing the user's shopping cart on the site.